 As Introduced

 As Passed by the House

+As Passed by the Senate

-As Reported by Senate Finance
+As Reported by Conference Committee

 Introduction

 The Comparison Document provides brief descriptions and fiscal estimates of the provisions that make up the executive recommended version and subsequent versions of the biennial main operating budget bill of the 134th General Assembly, House Bill 110.
 The document is arranged in alphabetical order by state agency.
 It also includes three nonagency items for which appropriations are made: Employee Benefits Fund (PAY), Pension Subsidies (PEN), and Revenue Distribution Funds (RDF) as well as sections for Local Government Provisions (LOC) and the Southern Ohio Agricultural and Community Development Foundation (SOA).
 A Table of Contents follows this Introduction.
 Two indices are located at the end of the document.
 The first index gives the page number of each particular item within the sections; the second index lists cross-references by agency.